priyashmistry/vcrosst/Documentation.md

     - `m_2e`, `m_3e`: Uncertainties of slopes
     - `c_2`, `c_3`: Calibration intercepts
     - `c_2e`, `c_3e`: Uncertainties of intercepts

+- **`load_and_mean_fits(input_source, logger)`**
+  Loads one or more FITS images and returns either the input image or their pixel-wise mean.
+The input may be a single FITS file, a comma-separated list of FITS files, or a text file containing one FITS filename per line.
+If multiple images are provided, they are averaged after verifying that all have identical dimensions.

+  **Args:**

+  - `input_source (str)`: Input specification.
+Can be a FITS filename, a comma-separated list of FITS filenames, or a text file containing FITS filenames.
+  - `logger (logging.Logger)`: Logger used to record processing information.

+  **Returns:**

+  - `np.ndarray`: Loaded FITS image if a single file is supplied; otherwise, the pixel-wise mean of all loaded FITS images.

 ## Pre-processing
 After extracting the data and corresponding image for a given file, some preprocessing steps are required—such as dividing the image into four quadrants and generating a mask from the two source quadrants, Q1 and Q2.
 Based on user inputs, the script then decides whether to use the default correction coefficients or to derive a new calibration.
 These tasks are performed by the following functions: